Epidemiology of Pediatric IBD

 Workup of Pediatric IBD

-Upper and lower gastrointestinal endoscopy with biopsies from the mucosa for histopathology forms the gold standard test for diagnosis of IBD.
+- Endoscopy: Upper and lower gastrointestinal endoscopy with biopsies from the mucosa for histopathology forms the gold standard test for the diagnosis of IBD.
 Histopathology helps to differentiate between Crohn’s disease and Ulcerative colitis.

-Serological markers like Anti-Saccharomyces cerevisiae antibody (ASCA) and perinuclear anti-neutrophil cytoplasmic antibody (p-ANCA) have a high specificity for IBD while ASCA IgA and IgG are 100% specific for Crohn’s disease in the pediatric population.
+- Serological tests: Serological markers like Anti-Saccharomyces cerevisiaeantibody (ASCA) and perinuclear anti-neutrophil cytoplasmic antibody (p-ANCA) have a high specificity for IBD, while ASCA IgA and IgG are 100% specific for Crohn’s disease in the pediatric population.

 Extra-intestinal manifestations include arthritis, nephrolithiasis, erythema nodosum, pyoderma granulosum, ocular complications, choledocholithiasis, primary sclerosing cholangitis, and pancreatitis.